rcc-uchicago/workshopDataWranglingOct/README.md

 scp : secure copy.

-Steps to create your own conda environment on RCC cluster
+Steps to create your own conda environment at RCC cluster

 You can use your scratch or project space.
 Home space is not recommended because it has limited space.